ISB

 Methodology

-• In the Drug Delivery Pilot that provided doorstep medication delivery along with monthly reminder calls in addition to the regular PPSA services, increased adherence, improved treatment outcomes and better patient satisfaction were observed.
+• In the Drug Delivery Pilot (providing doorstep medication delivery along with monthly reminder calls in addition to the regular PPSA services), increased adherence, improved treatment outcomes and better patient satisfaction were observed.

-• In the Service and Drug Delivery Pilot that involved TATA-1mg taking care of all service deliveries end-to-end except for patient enrolments, requiring minimal PPSA staff on ground, a limited-service uptake was observed.
+• In the Service and Drug Delivery Pilot (Involving TATA-1mg taking care of all service deliveries end-to-end except for patient enrolments, requiring minimal PPSA staff on ground), a limited-service uptake was observed.

 • This highlights the importance of public service staff involvement in the success of interventions.